Friday, February 22 2019

 FR: Cynthia Señeriz, Director, Human Resources

-RE: FY 2016-17 Performance Evaluations for Policy-Covered Staff
+RE: FY 2018-19 Performance Evaluations for Policy-Covered Staff

-- Be prepared to submit a copy of the completed performance evaluation form to Human Resources upon request.
+• Be prepared to submit a copy of the completed performance evaluation form to Human Resources upon request.

 Keep in mind the importance of fairness in the evaluation process as a key driver of employee engagement for our policy-covered staff.
+The perception of fairness is enhanced when:

-- The perception of fairness is enhanced where a process exists within departments and divisions to affirm that the standards used to rate performance are balanced and the criteria used to determine the top performers are consistent.
+• a process exists within departments and divisions to affirm that the standards used to rate performance are balanced and the criteria used to determine the top performers are consistent.

 Department heads are strongly encouraged to support release time for policy-covered staff and their supervisors for training on this topic.
 A variety of web-based courses are available.

 • Web-based courses are available that cover all of the fundamentals of people management.
 There are eight specific e-courses in the People Management Certificate Program (PMCP) that provide training on many aspects of the performance evaluation process.
 The e-courses are open to all UCSB staff and all courses are available in the UC Learning Center.
 Complete the courses online at https://www.learningcenter.ucsb.edu/(link is external)(link is external) (link is external).
 (Tip: Enter "PMCP" in the "Search" field on the Learner dashboard.)

 Wondering when the next staff engagement survey will be conducted?
 Policy-covered staff will have their next opportunity to participate in the UC staff engagement survey this coming April.
 More information about the 2019 Staff Engagement Survey will be announced soon.